vfeskov/gitpunch/reply-forwarder/README.md

-# GitPunch Replies Forwarder
+# GitPunch Reply Forwarder
-AWS Lambda to forward replies to notifications to my email
+AWS Lambda to forward replies to notification emails

 [How to use](https://github.com/arithmetric/aws-lambda-ses-forwarder)